Knowledge Base

 Watched Status

 The solid circle ‘●’ before a recording in the list means you haven’t watched it yet.
 An empty circle ‘o’ means you’ve started but not finished it.
-When a partially watched recording is highlighted, a blue bar indicates your progress.
+When a partially watched recording is highlighted, a white bar indicates your progress.

 Organising Recordings